t6x/reaver-wps-fork-t6x/README.md

 	The -K option 1 runs pixiewps with PKE, PKR, E-Hash1, E-Hash2, E-Nonce and the Authkey. pixiewps will try to attack Ralink, Broadcom and Realtek
 	*Special note: if you are attacking a Realtek AP, do NOT use small DH Keys (-S)

+#Option (P) in reaver
+        Option (-P) in reaver puts reaver into a loop mode that does not do the WPS protocol to or past the M4 message to hopefully avoid lockouts.
+This is to ONLY be used for PixieHash collecting to use with pixiewps, NOT to 'online' bruteforce pins.

+This option was made with intent of:

+----Collecting repetitive hashes for further comparison and or analysis / discovery of new vulnerable chipsets , routers etc..

+----Time sensistive attacks where the hash collecting continues repetitively until your time frame is met.

+----For scripting purposes of whom want to use a possible lockout preventable way of PixieHash gathering for your Use case.

 #Wash Usage

 	Wash v1.5.2 WiFi Protected Setup Scan Tool